 - A legal appeal notice

 We are using a tax statement as an example to explain the different points and make clear how the notes and phrases of the tax office can be understood.
-We compare the calculation of the tax office with the representation in the Taxfix app, so that you can compare the information step by step and identify discrepancies.

 Please note: as the tax statement always takes your personal situation into account it is possible that certain points may differ from our example.